 Susquehanna – A non-cited violation of Technical Specification 5.4.1, with two examples, was identified because PPL did not implement their written procedures for the fire protection program and the control of plant equipment.
 The removal of the Unit 1 emergency lighting system was not adequately communicated to the control room (failure to control plant equipment).
 As a result, during replacement of the Unit 1 emergency lighting system 125 VDC battery, PPL did not perform required compensatory actions to provide portable sealed beam hand lights throughout the plant.

+Seabrook - A non-cited violation of Seabrook License Condition 2.F, “Fire Protection,” because NextEra did not implement the fire protection test program to ensure that the emergency lighting units were in conformance with design requirements.
+Specifically, NextEra did not implement procedure LS0565.31, “8-Hour Emergency Light Inspections,” to verify that the Appendix R emergency lighting units would meet the annual inspection requirements, as well as the 3-year preventive maintenance task for battery replacement and the 8-hour capacity test.

+Millstone – A non-cited violation of the Millstone Unit 3 operating license condition 2.H, “Fire Protection,” in that Dominion failed to correct an adverse trend in emergency lighting unit (ELU) performance.
+Dominion entered this issue into the corrective action program.

 Examples of Information to Request for Inspection of Emergency Lighting: